Modeling Task-Based Authorization for Agents

 object: tool:slack_send_message

-Expiration and turn count
+Expiration and call count

 model